nikukatansa/crossroad-live/site/content/_index.md

 sermon:
   video: snpDX7GMO6U
   title: Crossroad Online - Priorities
-  intro: This week's talk will be uploaded by Sunday lunchtime.
-In the meantime
+  intro: This week's talk will be uploaded soon.
+In the meantime you can still
-    you can still watch last week's talk on the theme of priorities.
+    watch last week's talk on the theme of priorities.
 ---